About Ward 21

 Promoting a more efficient City will require an assessment of what the municipal government should and should not be doing.
 We need to get the basics right before pursuing other priorities.
 This is ultimately how we can ensure that programs and services are sustainably delivered for our communities.

 Additionally, for this to be successful, greater transparency is needed.
 Councillors must ensure that they are holding the City to account for the decisions that are made with your tax dollars.
-We will work to promote a greater role for Councillors in supporting our communities in this regard.
+We are working to promote a greater role for Councillors in supporting our communities in this regard.

-Our roads, bridges, sidewalks and more are falling to the wayside.
-Our City is growing, but support for infrastructure is failing to keep pace; this is being felt acutely in our Ward.
-Urgent action is needed to provide everyone in our City with the infrastructure necessary to facilitate living in our communities.
+Our roads, bridges, sidewalks and other critical infrastructure are falling to the wayside.
+Our City is growing, but support for infrastructure is failing to keep pace; this has been felt acutely in our Ward.

-The most important role of any Councillor is ensuring that the needs of residents his or her Ward are being properly addressed.
+The most important role of any Councillor is ensuring that the needs of their residents are being properly addressed.
 In recent years, we have heard feedback that greater effort is needed to address a number of local priorities.

 The two that most immediately need to be addressed in our communities are the truck traffic on Bridge Street in Manotick and the lack of a traffic light at the intersection of Perth and Shea in Richmond.
 Getting these large trucks out of Manotick is important precisely because the community was not designed to handle the massive number of large vehicles.
 Beyond the disruption, noise, and impact on business caused by these trucks, there are serious safety concerns as these trucks cannot safely navigate the streets and intersections in the Village.
 We will seek to address this challenge with the urgency that is so clearly required.